GURPS Cyberpunk: U.S. Secret Service seizure

 Loyd Blankenship, who was hired by Steve Jackson Games in 1989, was nearly finished with GURPS Cyberpunk later that year, which was intended both to introduce the company into the popular cyberpunk genre, and to help the company get over its financial difficulties.

 GURPS Cyberpunk received notoriety when the Austin headquarters of Steve Jackson Games was raided by the U.S. Secret Service in 1990.
 The authorities seized the manuscript for the sourcebook, which was under development at the time, asserting that it was a "handbook for computer crime".
 The book was reconstructed and rewritten from older drafts when the manuscript was not returned.
 The seizure delayed publication for six weeks.
 This raid is often wrongly attributed to Operation Sundevil, a nationwide crackdown on illegal computer hacking activities that was occurring about this time.

 GURPS Cyberpunk was ultimately published in 1990, joining the already-released cyberpunk role-playing games Cyberpunk 2013 (1988) from R. Talsorian, Cyberspace (1989) from ICE, and Shadowrun (1989) from FASA.

 Publication history

 The main sourcebook for the line (ISBN 1-55634-168-7) was written by Loyd Blankenship and published by Steve Jackson Games in 1990, as a part of the extensive (3rd-edition) GURPS generic role-playing game system.

 Reception

 The July 1990 edition of Games International (Issue 16) commented that "computers interfaced with humans and piles of personal morality make playing cyberpunk a challenge."
 The reviewer concluded, "Lovers of William Gibson's Neuromancer should start here."

+Stephan Wieck reviewed GURPS Cyberpunk in White Wolf #23 (Oct./Nov.
+1990), rating it a 2 out of 5 and stated that "I think GURPS Cyberpunk would have been an excellent game supplement if it had been 60 pages longer and filled with more material to help a gamemaster create his campaign world.
+As it is, it's a nice introduction to the genre of cyberpunk, but the sourcebook doesn't have enough information to support a game campaign."